Webhook Notifications#

 Setting up webhook notifications for multiple projects#

-When creating a notification, you can specify multiple projects as a source, of your notifications.
+When creating a notification, you can specify multiple projects as the sources of your notifications.

 $ sem create notifications teamA-notifications \